nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * Install the Linux distribution from Microsoft store

 ## Update WSL kernel
 * WSL kernel can be updated from command line using the command `wsl --update` .
-However by WSL will update automatically with windows udpate
+However by WSL will update automatically with windows update

+## Open a WSL distribution from command line

-## Update WSL Linux distribution
+## Update a WSL Linux distribution
 * Open the Linux distribution from start menu or with the command `wsl`
 * If a Debian based Linux distribution like Ubuntu is installed, then it can be updated using the command `sudo apt update && sudo apt upgrade`
+* Now the packages in the Linux distribution will be updated

 ## TODOs
 * install from cmd with --no-distribution